scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 5/15

 Perform a spinning kick.
-Make an unarmed attack against a creature, adding an enhanced die to the roll.
+Make an unarmed attack against a creature adding an enhanced die to the roll.
 On hit the creature takes normal damage and is pushed back 1 tile, being staggered on a critical.

 ***Enhanced:*** You may target 2 creatures with the attack.